janreynevado/gettingandcleaningdata/README.md

 ## Purpose

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate one's ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
-You will be graded by your peers on a series of yes/no questions related to the project.
-You will be required to submit:
+One will be graded by his/her peers on a series of yes/no questions related to the project.
+One will be required to submit:

 1. a tidy data set as described below,
 2. a link to a Github repository with your script for performing the analysis,